Zenithsiz/ist-ddrs-lab2/typst/exercises/11.typ

   ),
 )

-#indent_par[We can conclude that for most quantum values, the average packet sizes don't impact the throughput of each queue.
-Instead the quantum values mostly determine the throughput]

-#indent_par[However, for extreme sizes of the quantum, the average packet sizes can influence the throughput on extreme values.]

-#indent_par[Overall, we conclude that the ratio between the queue quantums mostly determines the throughput of each queue.]
+#indent_par[In both images we see a (mostly) vertical gradient, implying that the throughput values don't change much across the x axis (average packet sizes).
+From this, we conclude that the relative quantum values seem to mostly determine the throughput of each queue, regardless of the queue's relative average packet size.
+This concept starts to breaks down for very low or high relative quantums, but it is still mostly applicable across the whole spectrum we tested.]